How I Coped with Wearing Colostomy Bags and Managing a Stoma

 How to Empty an Ostomy Bag

-Back to My Regular Lifestyle, Even with a Colostomy
+Back to My Regular Lifestyle, Even with my Colostomy

 In the space of twelve months, I only experienced blowouts about three times.

-Ballooning was a much more common occurrence and usually happens whenever I consumed fizzy or alcoholic drinks like sodas, sparkling wines, or champagne.
+Ballooning was still a common occurrence and usually happened whenever I consume fizzy or alcoholic drinks like sodas, sparkling wines, or champagne.
 When this gas build-up occurs, I just sneak into the toilet and let out the gas through the end drain of the drainable colostomy bag and I’m all done in two minutes!

 Intimate Relationships with a Colostomy